krozic/imdb_ratings/README.md

 - ~~Make a table for genres~~
 - ~~Create line plots containing each genre~~
 - ~~Create table of genre rating means~~
-- Create
+- Add data on TV
+- Add description of results

 ### Method

-These three tables were loaded into Microsoft SQL Server which was used for exploratory data analysis and subsequent creation of the tables necessary for visualization.
+The three tables were loaded into Microsoft SQL Server which was used for exploratory data analysis and subsequent creation of the tables necessary for visualization.

 The python package `pyodbc` was then used to load the tables from this database into `pandas` for visualization in `matplotlib`.